© Zak Keith, 2009

 I’ve been told that I “must be Japanese” because of my beard because the “Chinese don’t have beards,” that I am “absolutely 100% Thai” because of my complexion, that I am “surely a Filipino” because I’m a musician who speaks good English, that I “must have” Korean blood because I look exactly like some Korean person they know, etc. The truth is that even Asians themselves cannot differentiate between nationalities.
 In terms of genetics, there is five times more variation within races than there are differences between races.
 In other words, there is no way you can really tell when it comes down to it, especially since Chinese and Japanese technically belong to the same “race.”

-REMEMBER: culture, ethnicity and nationality are separable things!
-In English-speaking USA, it’s as a rule best to greet Asian-looking people in English.
-In Germany, greet Asians in German; in France, greet Asians in French, etc. Do not make the mistake of (even subconsciously) seeing Asians as automatically foreign, or inassimilable, or non-citizens by virtue of their race; do not assume that English, German or French, etc. cannot be their own language.
+REMEMBER: culture, ethnicity and nationality are highly separable!
+In English-speaking USA, it’s best to greet Asian-looking people in English.
+In Germany, greet Asians in German; in France, greet Asians in French, and so forth.
+Do not make the mistake of (even subconsciously) automatically seeing Asians as foreign, or inassimilable, or non-citizens by virtue of their race; do not assume that English, German or French, etc. cannot be their own language.
 Do not assume you are doing them any favors to “feel more at home” if they hear their “own” language.
 That makes you an asshole.
-All you will be doing is “othering” them and highlighting your own simplemindedness, because all you are capable of seeing before you is a foreigner, simply because they have a different skin color.
+All you will be doing is “othering” them and highlighting your own simplemindedness, because all you are capable of seeing before you is a foreigner by virtue of their skin color.